 Easily the most famous feature of Dubrovnik, the stone fortification, complete with watchtowers, juts defiantly into the ocean.
 Take in the breathtaking views of the Adriatic and the islands beyond.

 With hundreds of islands dotting the Dalmation Coast you will find whatever you seek from secluded beaches to lush forests to vibrant nightlife.
-Whether you take an organised boat tour or make your own way in a kayak, the islands will cater to your every desire.
+Whether you take an organized boat tour or make your own way in a kayak, the islands will cater to your every desire.

 Fans of the popular Game of Thrones will enjoy one of the many tours that visit the various sites used in the filming of the series.
-Several excursions can be found in Split, Dubrovnik and numerous other sites along the coast.
+Several excursions can be found in Split, Dubrovnic and numerous other sites along the coast.

-Take a wild speedboat ride up the Cetina river and canyon and reward yourself with pulsepounding zipline ride.
+Take a wild speedboat ride up the Cetina river and canyon and reward yourself with pulse-pounding zipline ride.

 Sail the harbours and islands in a 16th century Karakas.
 This replica ship is complete with masts, sails and even cannons to ward off pirates!